hack3rs.ca network-security

 1. Why Severity-Only Triage Fails

-Exploit-informed prioritization aligns remediation effort with the actual threat environment and the impact of compromise.
+Exploit-informed prioritization aligns remediation effort with the actual threat environment and the real consequences of compromise for your specific organization.

 Normal Behavior